czhc/czhc.github.io/_posts/projects/2019-01-25-allamanda.md

 ---
+title: "Project Allamanda"
-title: "Project Allamanda - Distributed State Machines as a Web Application architecture"
+description: "Distributed State Machines as a Web Application architecture"
 categories: [projects]
 tags: [step-functions, workflow-orchestration, finite-state-machines]

 ---

 # {{ page.title }}
+{{page.description}}

 ---

 Most transactional processes can be modelled as finite state machines (FSMs).
 A ride hailing service has a fixed pickup and drop-off, and a single point of cost calculation and payment transfer.
 Recent changes to consumer behavior has allowed customizations in cart dimensions (size, cost, etc.) and state transitions (pooling, fare splitting).